-Several times in the last few decades, certain animals have obtained a celebrity status that have earned them a cult following.
-Skippy the bush Kangaroo, Flipper the Dolphin, Lassie, Eddie (from Frasier) and both Mr Cotton’s parrot and Captain Barbosa’s monkey, Jack, from the Pirates of the Caribbean franchise are probably among the most famous of all, but there are undoubtedly numerous other examples people can cite.
+Several times in the last few decades, certain animals have obtained a celebrity status that has earned them a cult following.
+Skippy the Bush Kangaroo, Flipper the Dolphin, Lassie, Eddie (from Frasier), and both Mr. Cotton’s parrot and Captain Barbosa’s monkey, Jack, from the Pirates of the Caribbean franchise are probably among the most famous of all, but there are undoubtedly numerous other examples people can cite.

 I know who I am but I shan’t tell you.
 I am a freak.
 I have hands and I have feet, and if you saw me you’d faint, you’d be petrified, mummified, turned into stone or a pillar of salt!